DCAN-Labs/HBCD-MADE/docs/expected-outputs.md

 ### ./merged_data folder

-Immediately after filtering, tasks are merged together into one file and re-saved into this folder.
-Tasks present in the merged .fdt file are listed in the corresponding .json file.
+Immediately after filtering, tasks are merged alphabetically by file name into one file and re-saved into this folder.
+All tasks present in the merged .fdt file are listed in the corresponding .json file.

 ### ./ica_data folder